krishnized/license/readme.md

 # Kṛṣnized

-This is a reminder that in the absolute sense all results of work belong to the Supreme.
+This is a reminder that, in the absolute sense, all results of work belong to the Supreme.
 <!-- Personality of Godhead Kṛṣṇa (also known as Allah, Jehovah and [thousands of other names]((https://vedabase.io/en/library/sb/10/51/36/)))-->

-Software and IP needs a formal license to assign authoring/responsible person and/or distribution limitations, but that is a temporary designation.
-Where ideas come from and where results end up does not belong to us, and the most meaningful action is devoting results to the Supreme.
-That _Karma-Yoga_ process is known from ancient times and is described in [BG 3.9](https://vedabase.io/en/library/bg/3/9/) and [BG 12.10](https://vedabase.io/en/library/bg/12/10/).
+While software and intellectual property (IP) require a formal license to define authorship, responsibilities, or distribution limitations, these are temporary material designations.
+The origin of all ideas and the ultimate destination of all results transcend our ownership.
+The most meaningful action is to dedicate these results to the Supreme.
+This process of _Karma-Yoga_, is known since ancient times and is described in [BG 3.9](https://vedabase.io/en/library/bg/3/9/) and [BG 12.10](https://vedabase.io/en/library/bg/12/10/).

-That does not supersede or take away any rights, responsibilities or limitations from material-level license (MIT, ISC, BSD, SIL or any other).
+“Work done as a sacrifice for the Supreme must be performed; otherwise, work binds one to the material world.”

+This license does not override or alter the terms specified by the material-level license (e.g., MIT, ISC, BSD, SIL, etc).
+But it introduces a guiding principle: promote applications that benefit the general public and avoid those driven solely by commercial or self-serving motives.